 Checking your performance

 In the Percentile section you can see how your scores compare to other BrainHQ users.
-The number featured at the top of the page is your overall percentile compared to all other BrainHQ users, the graph to the left shows your percentile breakdown by category, and the number in the middle of the Age Ranking graphic to the right is your age-adjusted percentile.
+The number featured at the top of the page is your percentile compared to BrainHQ users that were born in the same year as you, the graph to the left shows your percentile breakdown by category, and the number in the middle of the Age Ranking is used to show how your percentile changes compared to other age groups.

 Your percentile score can range from 1 to 99.
 The number indicates what percentage of BrainHQ users your score is higher than.
 Remember, these scores are not like letter grades in school.
 If your percentile score is 50, it doesn't mean you failed the test - it means you are scoring better than 50% of the people who have ever used BrainHQ!